timescale/docs.timescale.com-content/getting-started/configuring.md

 settings.
 If you want a bit of additional performance, you can set `synchronous_commit = 'off'`([PostgreSQL docs][synchronous-commit]).
 Please note that when disabling
-`sychronous_commit` in this way, an operating system or database crash might result in some recent allegedly-committed transactions being lost.
+`synchronous_commit` in this way, an operating system or database crash might result in some recent allegedly-committed transactions being lost.
 We actively discourage changing the `fsync` setting.